 - Tapioca flour - Arrowroot flour is a fairly close substitute for tapioca flour.

-- Brown rice flour - White rice flour should also work.
+- Brown rice flour - White rice flour works in a pinch, but it might make the bread a little gummy.

 - Instant Yeast - Do you have active dry yeast rather than instant yeast?
 You can use it, but it will require an extra step.
 Dissolve the sugar in about ½ cup of the warm water. (measured from the total amount; don’t use extra water) Sprinkle the yeast on top and let it sit for about 5 minutes.
 Then combine that mixture with the other liquid ingredients in the recipe and proceed.